Deterministic generation of hybrid entangled states using quantum walks: Conclusion

 \section{Conclusion}

-In this paper, we provide an efficient and deterministic scheme to generate generalised HE states with high fidelity.
-Such states are expected to play an important role in quantum information processing and have already found several useful applications.
-Unlike previous proposals for the generation of HE states, our scheme, based on $1$-D SSQW, is deterministic and utilizes only simple unitary operations.
+In this paper, we provide an efficient and deterministic scheme to generate high fidelity HE states which play an important role in several quantum information processing applications.
+Unlike previous proposals, our scheme, based on $1$-D SSQW, is deterministic and utilizes only simple translation operations.
+We show that by identifying the lattice as energy eigenstates of a single particle in a harmonic oscillator potential well and initially preparing it in a coherent state with a carefully chosen coherent amplitude $\alpha_0$ and coin parameters $\theta_1$, $\vb{n}_1$, $\theta_2$ and $\vb{n}_2$, it is possible to generate a large class of HE states efficiently.
+It should be noted that our scheme always generates the same HE state for a given initial coherent amplitude $\alpha_0$, number of time steps $t$ and fixed coin parameters.

-By initially preparing the lattice in a coherent state with a carefully chosen coherent amplitude $\alpha_0$ and coin parameters $\theta_1$ and $\theta_2$, it is possible to generate a large class of HE states efficiently.
-In this paper, for the purpose of demonstration, we specifically chose the largest value of the coherent amplitude, $\alpha_0 = 10$, which could be handled by our machine before encountering numerically zero values (because of $\frac{1}{\sqrt{j!}}$).
-Next, using $t = 20$ time steps, we generate HE states with resultant coherent amplitudes $\alpha_1$ and $\alpha_2$.
-The separation between the two resultant states, as described by $|\alpha_1 - \alpha_2|$, is found to increase with the number of steps in the quantum walk.
-Moreover, it should be noted that our scheme always generates the same HE state for a given initial coherent amplitude $\alpha_0$, number of time steps $t$ and fixed coin parameters.
+For the purpose of demonstration, we specifically chose the largest value of the coherent amplitude, $\alpha_0 = 10$, which could be handled by our machine before encountering numerically zero values (because of $\frac{1}{\sqrt{j!}}$).
+Next, using $t = 20$ time steps, we generate HE states with resultant coherent amplitudes $\Bar{\alpha}_1 = 11.0131$ and $\Bar{\alpha}_2 = 8.9839$.
+The separation between the two resultant states, as described by $|\Bar{\alpha}_1 - \Bar{\alpha}_2|$, is found to increase with the number of steps in the quantum walk.

-It is possible to generate HE states with a fidelity of $99.90 \%$ for $t = 20$ time steps using our scheme.
+Our scheme generates HE states with a fidelity of $99.23 \%$ for $t = 20$ time steps.
 We observe that the fidelity of preparation is higher when the number of time steps taken is small and decreases when the number of time steps is increased.
 However, it is noteworthy that even for higher time steps, specifically $t = 60$, the obtained fidelity is still above $98 \%$, which is significantly high.
 For smaller time steps, like $t = 12$, and keeping all other parameters the same as before, it is possible to obtain a fidelity of $99.98 \%$ (for more details, we refer to Appendix~\ref{appendixB}).
 However, in this case, the separation between the resultant coherent states on the lattice is not very large.